aBOBination/bamazon/README.md

 This app uses mysql for the database and interacts with Node using the `mysql` module.

-This app also uses `Inquierer` for handling user input and `Table` for displaying the inventory.
+This app also uses `inquirer` for handling user input and `Table` for displaying the inventory.